TACC/containers_at_tacc/docs/containerize-your-code/interactive_build.rst

    root@56c60cac8833:/# apt-get upgrade
    ...

-Note: on the second command, you need to choose `Y` to install the upgrades.
+Note: on the second command, you need to choose 'Y' to install the upgrades.

 **Install New Packages**